-Ignatius and His Merry Band of Brothers « Catholic Insight
+Ignatius and His Companions of Jesus « Catholic Insight

-When we read the life of Saint Ignatius of Loyola (1491-1556), perhaps to our surprise, he seems to belong more to the early days of the desert Fathers, or, perhaps, to the mediaeval ‘fools for Christ’, who gave up all to follow Him – begging for alms, sleeping outside, pilgrimaging from place to place – than to the many urbane, uber-educated and, sadly, not often orthodox Jesuits of the modern day – I will name no names, as the reader perhaps knows more of them than I. Yet, as the largest Order in the Church – the Franciscans would be bigger, but they have divided so often they are now a myriad of Orders – the Jesuits also have had and still have many who are conservative, well-read, on-fire-for-the-truth, with sharp minds honed by the fine steel of the thought of Saint Thomas – as one Jesuit put it recently.
+When we read the life of Saint Ignatius of Loyola (1491-1556), perhaps to our surprise, he seems to belong more to the early days of the desert Fathers, or, perhaps, to the mediaeval ‘fools for Christ’, who gave up all to follow Him – begging for alms, sleeping outside, pilgrimaging from place to place – than to the many urbane, uber-educated and, sadly, not often orthodox Jesuits of the modern day, their message coming across like a warmed-over pottage of moral relativism of syncretism.
+I will name no names, as the reader perhaps knows more of them than I. Yet, as the largest Order in the Church – the Franciscans would be bigger, but they are so fissiparous, dividing so often in search of reform, that they are now a myriad of Orders – the Jesuits also have had and still have many who are conservative, well-read, on-fire-for-the-truth, with sharp minds honed by the fine steel of the thought of Saint Thomas – as one Jesuit put it recently.
+Peruse, just for one fine example, the recently deceased Father Paul Mankowski, S.J., whose essays stand as crystal-clear examples of incisive and entertaining writing – oh, if only more were like Mankowski!

-In fact, until the present epoch – say, 1950 or so – that was what one expected to find in a Jesuit.
-The nature of the institution that Ignatius founded inculcates a paradoxical spirit of independence in its members, while also a deep obedience, taking a fourth vow of such to the Holy Father, which has been interpreted in different ways through the ages.
+In fact, until the present epoch – say, 1950’s or so – that was what one expected to find in a Jesuit.
+The nature of the institution that Ignatius founded inculcates a paradoxical spirit of independence in its members, while also a deep methodical training, formation and obedience, taking a fourth vow of such to the Holy Father, which has been interpreted in different ways through the ages.
+Peruse Ignatius’ rules for ‘thinking with the Church’ – sentire cum ecclesia – a pious exercise even for lay Catholics.

 Of course, it is the joy, as well as the cross, of many a founder to see the institution into which they have poured their blood, sweat and tears, and upon which they have impressed their very personality, to grow beyond, or, at time, even against, them.
 But such are the ways of God, which are most definitely not the ways of men, and Who brings good out of all things in the end.